Tram: Battery

-Recharging battery-powered trams of Paris and Seine Tramway Company, Paris, late 1890s.
+Recharging battery-powered trams of Paris and Seine Tramway Company, late 1890s.

 As early as 1834, Thomas Davenport, a Vermont blacksmith, had invented a battery-powered electric motor which he later patented.
 The following year he used it to operate a small model electric car on a short section of track four feet in diameter.

-Attempts to use batteries as a source of electricity were made from the 1880s and 1890s, with unsuccessful trials conducted in among other places Bendigo and Adelaide in Australia, and for about 14 years as The Hague accutram of HTM in the Netherlands.
+Attempts to use batteries as a source of electricity were made from the 1880s and 1890s, with unsuccessful trials conducted in among other places Bendigo and Adelaide in Australia.
+Starting in 1890 the accutram of HTM in The Hague in the Netherlands was used in regular passenger service for about 14 years.
 The first trams in Bendigo, Australia, in 1892, were battery-powered, but within as little as three months they were replaced with horse-drawn trams.
 In New York City some minor lines also used storage batteries.
-Then, more recently during the 1950s, a longer battery-operated tramway line ran from Milan to Bergamo.
+Then, during the 1950s, a longer battery-operated tramway line ran from Milan to Bergamo.

 In China there is a Nanjing battery Tram line and has been running since 2014.
 In 2019, the West Midlands Metro in Birmingham, England adopted battery-powered trams on sections through the city centre close to Grade I listed Birmingham Town Hall.
+Since 2024, battery trams are running in Istanbul on the tourist tramway.
+In the region of Coventry, a battery powered tram is being tested since 2025.

 Compressed air

 Paris and Berne (Switzerland) operated trams that were powered by compressed air using the Mekarski system.
 Trials on street tramways in Britain, including by the North Metropolitan Tramway Company between Kings Cross and Holloway, London (1883), achieved acceptable results but were found not to be economic because of the combined coal consumption of the stationary compressor and the onboard steam boiler.